Nick Fletcher (politician): Transgender issues

+Immigration

+In December 2023 Nick Fletcher was criticised for claiming that A&E waiting lists in his constituency of Don Valley were excessively long due to high levels of immigration.
+He said of his constituency "We are turning parts of our community into a ghetto... you have a 12 hour waiting list at A&E, & the reason why the waiting list is so long, is because people don't speak English in these places anymore”.
+The population in Don Valley is 94% UK-born and 96% White, while English is the mother tongue of 97% of his constituents.
+He was said by opposition members to have been echoing Enoch Powell’s “Rivers of Blood Speech”.

 Parliamentary career

 Fletcher won the seat of Don Valley from Labour incumbent Caroline Flint in 2019, with a majority of 8%, representing a swing of 8.1%.
 In doing so, he was the first Conservative to be elected for the seat, with the constituency having been held by Labour since 1922.

 Fletcher delivered his maiden speech on 16 March 2020, where he spoke about the importance of role models for young people.

 Since 2 March 2020, Fletcher has been a member of the Petitions Committee.

-Following an interim report on the connections between colonialism and properties now in the care of the National Trust, including links with historic slavery, Fletcher was among the signatories of a letter to The Telegraph in November 2020 from the "Common Sense Group" of Conservative Parliamentarians.
+Following an interim report on the connections between colonialism and properties now in the care of the National Trust, including links with historic slavery, Fletcher was among the signatories of a letter to the Telegraph in November 2020 from the "Common Sense Group" of Conservative Parliamentarians.
 The letter accused the National Trust of being "coloured by cultural Marxist dogma, colloquially known as the 'woke agenda'".

 Fletcher endorsed Kemi Badenoch during the July 2022 Conservative Party leadership election.
 After Badenoch was eliminated, Fletcher supported Liz Truss.

-In February 2023 Fletcher raised concerns around the urban design concept of the "15-minute city" in the House of Commons, requesting time to discuss the matter he referred to as an "international socialist concept".
+In February 2023 Fletcher raised conspiracy theories around the urban design concept of the "15-minute city" in the House of Commons, requesting time to discuss the matter he referred to as an "international socialist concept".

+In June 2023, he was one of six Conservative MPs to vote against censuring Boris Johnson following the Commons Privileges Committee investigation.

 Affiliations

-Fletcher sits as a Vice Chair or Officer for several All-Party Parliamentary Groups, including:
+During his time as an member of parliament, Fletcher sat as a Vice Chair or Officer for several All-Party Parliamentary Groups, including: